jacobmetcalfe/AlgoVisualizer/README.md

 ## Description
 Will be a website to view algorithms.
 Only have Bubble sort at the moment.
 Next algorithms to be added located in [Roadmap](#Roadmap)
+Possible plans to view in different deviations such as sorted, unsorted.
+Currently uses an algorithm to generate random numbers using a normal distribution.

 ## Roadmap
 - Quick Sort